marklunarsong/TBG_BankHeist/README.md

 By typing the number associated with the option, that is what will be picked

 At the begining of the game you will get to choose 2 gadgets to bring on the heist,<br/>
-and 1 escape vehicle.
+1 escape vehicle, and where to enter.
 These will determine the outcome of the story.